 A basic direct cremation package will usually include the following:

-• Arrangement meeting
+- Arrangement meeting

-• Collection of the deceased from the place of death
+- Collection of the deceased from the place of death

-• Storage of deceased prior to cremation
+- Storage of the deceased prior to cremation

-• Crematory fee
+- Crematory fee

-• Basic cremation container
+- Basic cremation container

-• Temporary container for cremated remains
+- Temporary container for cremated remains

-• Medical examiners fee
+- Medical examiner’s fee

-• One copy of the death certificate
+- One copy of the death certificate

 It is possible to cut costs by making all arrangements online, but many families prefer to conduct an arrangement meeting at the funeral home or at their own home.

-Use your judgment and integrity, as online reviews are subject to being constructed, just as any online reviewing tools are.
-In the funeral and cremation business, word-of-mouth recommendations are usually a significant way that people gauge the service levels of a funeral home.
-It is always useful to ask friends, colleagues, and associates to benchmark what experiences they have had.
+Use your judgment and integrity, as online reviews are subject to manipulation, just as any online review tool is.
+In the funeral and cremation business, word-of-mouth recommendations are usually a significant way people gauge a funeral home’s service levels.
+It is always useful to ask friends, colleagues, and associates to benchmark their experiences.

 Being educated and informed about the various cremation options open to you, how the law governs cremation in Virginia, and what costs to expect for cremation means that you can remain in control throughout the arrangement process.